southohious-cloud/PortfolioTools/README.md

 ---

-Together, these three pillars form the complete Clarity‑Engine system:
+Together, these three pillars form the complete **Clarity‑Engine System** — a unified architecture for clarity, automation, and structured decision‑making.
-private intelligence, private daily operations, and a public‑facing portfolio.

 # PortfolioTools